thedemons/imgui-autoit/README.md

 # imgui-autoit

 ### Intro
-- ImGui is an open source library that make fancy User Interfaces, it's based on DirectX lib, you can check it [here](https://github.com/ocornut/imgui)
+- ImGui is an open source library that make fancy User Interfaces based on DirectX lib, you can check it [here](https://github.com/ocornut/imgui)
 - It renders frame by frame, of course, this is an advantage, it's more flexible to use.
 - The hardest part I thought when I started writing this is: How am I gonna make it FAST?
 Because, you know..
 AutoIt is slow.
 - When i finally put the code to work, suprisingly, i got it runs at max fps, you can create thousands of items and it's still fine.